indiewzrd/stakedriven2/README.md

 StakeDriven is a community crowdfunding platform for web2/web3 startups.
 Using web3 fundable polls, your users stake on what to build next.
 At the end of a poll, funds from the winning options are transferred to the poll creator, while funds from non-winning options are returned to the voters.
 Iterate with each Agile sprint.

-Non-audited raw testnet version of the dapp can be found at https://stakedriven.vercel.app/
+Non-audited raw testnet version of the dapp can be found at https://stakedriven.vercel.app or at https://www.stakedriven.com.

 Deplayed factory contract: https://sepolia.basescan.org/address/0xCd25a2D1D6AF4460b5bCc12Bc1f96C0d07742E45